nickzoic/nick.zoic.org/art/midi-hero-2/index.md

-I don't really want to keep pulling this thing apart, and I'd like to have some spare stuff built in to fiddle with at [PyConAU](https://2023.pycon.org.au/program/8PDEHA/) so I think I'll take the approach of using up as many I/O pins as possible ...
+I don't really want to keep pulling this thing apart, and I'd like to have some spare stuff built in to fiddle with at [PyConAU](https://2023.pycon.org.au/program/8PDEHA/) so I think I'll take the approach of using up as many I/O pins as possible ... not everything is going to turn out to be useful, but it's a platform for experimentation so that's okay.